Immigration Advice Service

 • Being able to read, write, and speak the English language

-• Demonstrating that you are of good moral character
+• Demonstrating that you are of good character

-• Demonstrating knowledge of U.S. history and government
+• Demonstrating knowledge of US history and government with Civics Test

 • Taking the Oath of Allegiance.

-You can apply for citizenship through naturalization by filling in form N-400, which can be done online or on paper.
-When you submit your application form, you will also need to provide a number of supporting documents to prove that you can meet the above requirements.
-You may also have to attend an interview as part of the naturalization process.
+You can apply for citizenship based on naturalization by filling in form N-400.
+You can file online or on paper.
+When you submit your application form, you must provide supporting documents to prove you can meet the above requirements.
+You may also have to attend an interview during the naturalization process.
+You will also need to do a Civics Test where a USCIS officer will ask up to 10 questions from a pool of 100 questions.
+You must answer 6 or more correctly.

-Getting a Green Card is an important step in the journey towards U.S citizenship for foreign nationals.
+Being a Green Card holder is essential for foreign nationals to gain US citizenship.
 Green Cards, also known as permanent resident cards, are ID documents that prove that you are a legal permanent resident of the United States.
-There are various ways to obtain a Green Card, just a few different types of Green Cards include:
+Any Green Card holder can make a formal US Citizenship application.
+There are various ways to obtain a Green Card, all of which permit a citizenship application after holding it for a designated period of time (normally 5 years).
+Just a few different types of Green Cards include:

-The eligibility requirements vary depending on the route that you are applying for your Green Card under, but you can find out more about them on the USCIS website.
-To apply for a Green Card you will need to fill in Form I-485, the application for permanent residence.
+You can find out more about them on the USCIS website To apply for a Green Card, you must fill out Form I-485, the application for permanent residence.

 Do you want to become a US citizen?
 Our lawyers can help you with your application Get in touch